thalvari/SpamReviewGenerator/docs/project_report.md

 ### 7.1 Review Sceptic

 [Review Sceptic](http://reviewskeptic.com/) is a spam review filter from 2011 developed by researchers at Cornell University.
-It uses machine learning to identify fake hotel reviews by combining keyword analysis with the ways certain words are combined in pairs.
+It claims to use machine learning (technique not specified) to identify fake hotel reviews by combining keyword analysis with the ways certain words are combined in pairs.
 They claim a 89.8 percent accuracy.
 Their grading is either deceptive or truthful.
 Using our generated sample reviews of 100 sentences (for example [hotel_1_4_100.txt](../generated_samples/hotel_1_4_100.txt)) for each rating, all five are rated as truthful.